Rowntree Park in York

 You can reach the park easily via public transport.
 The 11, 21 and 26 bus drop on either direction next to Richardson Street and the tour buses go south from town stopping at Richardson St too.
 The 66 drops on Nunnery Lane and it’s just a short walk to Lovell street entrance.
 For buses that drop in Fulford near Maple Grove, the park is just a short walk over the Millennium Bridge.

 There is a pay and display carpark with some disabled bays.
+The carpark is open the hours the park is.
+In summer this is until 10pm at night (and open from 7am weekdays and 8am weekends).
 The park is accessible for prams and wheelchairs.
 There is a steep path up to the cafe/down from the Richardson Street entrance.

 The park is owned by York Council.
 However, the Friends of Rowntree Park are responsible for the maintenance of some of the areas and also run community events in the park.
 The council remain responsible for the overall park including health and safety, emptying bins, locking up and basic maintenance.